 Depending on the relevant legislation and the severity of the contravention, civil enforcement or regulatory actions can be brought by an enforcement agency either through the court system for civil claims or through out-of-court procedures arising from primary or subsidiary legislation.
-For instance, regarding contraventions of Part 12 of the SFA (relating to prohibited market conduct), MAS may, with the consent of the Public Prosecutor, bring an action in court against the relevant person to seek an order for a civil penalty for that contravention.
+For instance, regarding contraventions of Part 12 of the Securities and Futures Act 2001 (relating to prohibited market conduct), the Monetary Authority of Singapore (MAS) may, with the consent of the Public Prosecutor, bring an action in court against the relevant person to seek an order for a civil penalty for that contravention.